 How should I draw?

-Many who dive into the world of Bible journaling suggest practicing on paper first before committing to a design in the Bible.
+Many who dive into the world of Bible journaling suggest this method for how to start the Bible journaling: practicing on paper before committing to a design in the Bible.
 Then, trace your design in pencil in the margin or white-space in your Bible before adding color.
 Personally, I skip this step because my drawings tend to be simple and I don’t care to spend time practicing first :)

 Where should I draw?

 There are many fabulous journaling Bibles on the market today, but one I like is The Beautiful Word NIV Journaling Bible.
 I purchased this one for my daughter, who loves to draw but needs some ideas.
 (She can’t get those from me, ha!)
 With over 500 illustrated verses, this Bible helps Scripture come alive, sparks imagination, and allows ample space for creating your own designs.

 Another personal favorite is the ESV Journaling Bible, which offers a 2- inch margin to help you create an artistic version of your favorite verses and prayers.
 This is the one I use because of it’s ample space for note-taking (see below).

 Both Bibles are perfect for Bible journaling for beginners or those who are more advanced.
 If you don’t have a journaling Bible yet, just grab a spare notebook or journal, and you can begin an artistic worship experience today.

 What if I make a mistake?